Volume 73, Number 5, March 2006

 The average properties of Lagrangian motion of test solid particles in helium II counterflow are analyzed.
 We consider the case where the flow of normal fluid is laminar and uniform, and the turbulence in the superfluid component manifests itself as a tangle of quantized vortices.
 The model employed in this paper has certain limitations: It assumes that particles do not disturb superfluid vortices and neglects the possibility of trapping particles by vortices.
 We estimate the time and length scales of the particle motion, and calculate the statistical properties of the particle motion as well as the statistical properties of superfluid turbulence along particle trajectories.
 We analyze the alignment between particle velocities and the superfluid velocity induced by the vortex tangle, and calculate the statistical properties of proximity between particles and quantized vortices.
 We expect these statistical properties to be important in the context of experimental PIV measurements in the thermal counterflow.

-PACS: 67.40.Vs – Vortices and turbulence / 47.55.Kf – Particle-laden flows / 47.37.+q – Hydrodynamic aspects of superfluidity; quantum fluids.
+PACS: 67.40.Vs – Vortices and turbulence / 47.55.Kf – Particle-laden flows / 47.37.+q – Hydrodynamic aspects of superfluidity; quantum fluids

-© EDP Sciences 2006
+© EDP Sciences, 2006

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.